Register to vote

 Read how to register as an overseas voter on Your Vote Matters website, if you are a UK citizen living abroad.

-If you registered to vote in the UK in the last 15 years, you are eligible to vote in UK Parliamentary general election.
+If you registered to vote in the UK in the last 15 years, you are eligible to vote in UK Parliamentary general elections.

 Read how to register as an armed forces voter on Your Vote Matters website, if you, or your spouse, or civil partner, are servicing in the armed forces.